NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV03-when-vector-data-dont-line-up-CRS.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KUF_Ckv8HbE" frameborder="0" allowfullscreen></iframe>

 In this tutorial we will learn how to identify and manage spatial data in different projections.
 We will learn how to `reproject` the data so that they are in the same projection to support plotting / mapping.
 Note that these skills are also required for any geoprocessing / spatial analysis.
-Data need to be in the same `CRS` to ensure accurate results.
+Data need to be in the same CRS to ensure accurate results.

 We will use the `rgdal` and `raster` libraries in this tutorial.

-    #load packages
+    # load packages
-    library(rgdal)  #for vector work; sp package should always load with rgdal. library (raster)   #for metadata/attributes- vectors or rasters
+    library(rgdal)  # for vector work; sp package should always load with rgdal. library (raster)   # for metadata/attributes- vectors or rasters

-    #set working directory to data folder
+    # set working directory to data folder
-    #setwd("pathToDirHere")
+    # setwd("pathToDirHere")

 ## Import US Boundaries - Census Data

 There are many good sources of boundary base layers that we can use to create a basemap.
 Some `R` packages even have these base layers built in to support quick and efficient mapping.
-In this lesson, we will use boundary layers for the United States, provided by the
+In this tutorial, we will use boundary layers for the United States, provided by the
 <a href="https://www.census.gov/geo/maps-data/data/cbf/cbf_state.html" target="_blank"> United States Census Bureau.</a>